 The Birmingham-based architecture firm behind buildings like 20 Midtown and Lakeview Green turns 25 this year.

 CCR Architecture & Interiors is a small, women-owned business that was founded in Birmingham in 1996 by Tammy Cohen.
-Located in office space on bustling Second Avenue North, it now boasts 19 employees and has literally left its mark on Birmingham through designing structures that make up the skyline of the Magic City.
+Located in office space on bustling First Avenue South, it now boasts 19 employees and has literally left its mark on Birmingham through designing structures that make up the skyline of the Magic City.

 “The ease of meeting people and starting a business would not have happened in [a city like] Atlanta, for me, personally,” said Cohen, the firm’s president.
 “Relationships here are easier to make and its easier all around to get to know the community.
 Instead of working anonymously in a big city, it’s been great.”